ingenii-solutions/azure-data-platform-data-engineering/README.md

 1. Complete the 'Getting Started > Prerequisites' section
 1. For Windows only:
-    1. Go to [ezwinports](https://sourceforge.net/projects/ezwinports/files/) - this is required to be able to run `make` commands
-    1. Download make-4.2.1-without-guile-w32-bin.zip (get the version without guile)
-    1. Extract zip and Copy the contents to C:\ProgramFiles\Git\mingw64\ merging the folders, but do NOT overwrite/replace any exisiting files.
 1. Run `make setup`: to copy the .env into place (`.env-dist` > `.env`)

 ## Getting started